Illegal immigration to Mexico: General Law of Population

 With the Mexican government's intent to control migration flows and attract foreigners able to contribute to economic development, the new migration law simplifies foreigners' entrance and residence requirements.
 Firstly, the law replaces the two large immigration categories (immigrant and non-immigrant) with the categories of "visitor" and "temporary resident."
 The status of "permanent resident" is maintained.
 Both categories incorporate over 30 different types of foreigners [distinguished visitor, religious minister, etc.), each with its own stipulations and requirements to qualify for entry and staying.
 Under the new law, the requirements are simplified by basically differentiating foreigners who are allowed to work and those who are not.
 The law also expedites the permanent resident application process for retirees and other foreigners.
 For the granting of permanent residency, the law proposes using a point system, based on factors such as level of education, employment experience, and scientific and technological knowledge.
 The specifics for the points system were established in Articles 124 to 127 of the law's regulations, which were published on September 28, 2012.

-According to Article 81 of the law and Article 70 of its regulations, only immigration officials may conduct immigration proceduresl, but the Federal Police may assist under the request and the guidance of the Institute of Migration.
+According to Article 81 of the law and Article 70 of its regulations, only immigration officials may conduct immigration procedures, but the Federal Police may assist under the request and the guidance of the Institute of Migration.
 Verification procedures may not be conducted in migrant shelters run by civil society organizations or by individuals who engage in providing humanitarian assistance to immigrants.

-Current situation

-Americans are the largest group of immigrants in Mexico.
-They number 1.5 million, many of them being without legal status since they overstayed their visas.